GenesysCloudBlueprints/angular-app-with-genesys-cloud-sdk/README.md

 ## Sample Angular app

+This solution includes a sample Angular app that uses the Genesys Cloud Javascript Platform SDK to display and update data for Genesys Cloud users.

 [Sample Angular app](https://genesyscloudblueprints.github.io/angular-app-with-genesys-cloud-sdk "Goes to the sample Angular app")

 To authenticate in a Genesys Cloud region other than `mypurecloud.com`, add an `environment` query parameter.